Fantasy Baseball Closer Chart (last updated May 25)

 The chart below breaks down all 30 major-league teams' bullpens in terms of relievers' proximity to the closer role, not their overall fantasy value.
-Teams are listed in alphabetical order.
+Teams are broken down by division.

 "CLOSER" is either that team's officially designated closer, or the pitcher most likely to get the team's next save chance.
 "NEXT IN LINE" is the pitcher next-most likely to take over if something happens to the closer, or the one who might get any save chances on the closer's nights off.
 "NOTES" beneath each division's chart provide detail on teams' closer situations that might have an unusual wrinkle, like an injury to the typical closer requiring a short term fill-in, or a committee situation.

 Aroldis Chapman's injury opens the door for Clay Holmes